Architecture and Building Association

 Important: Any posters/publications will need to planned well in advance of the date you plan on distributing them to allow time for editing, feedback and provide quotes for printing costs.
 Any advertising materials for events where alcohol will be served, need to comply with the following statement from the University's Alcohol Management and Safety Checklist & Event Risk Assessment and Authorisation Form and a copy of the event advertising material will need to be submitted with the completed checklist.

 “Advertising material for the event will not emphasise the availability of alcohol or encourage the excessive consumption of alcohol in any way.
 The advertising material will include equal reference to availability of non-alcoholic drinks.”

 UMSU Resources and Training

-The Student Union has a wealth of information, including downloadable resources and a list of training opportunities that club members can register for, such as Responsible Service of Alcohol and Safe Food Handling on their website.
+The Student Union has a wealth of information, including downloadable resources and a list of training opportunities that club members can register for, such as Responsible Service of Alcohol on their website.